 This is one of those pages devoted to one photograph; it's what I often do when a unique photo turns up which is of both historical significance and good visual quality.
-At the moment this picture is the only one I know of showing a CJ-3B Jeep in service with the U.S. Army.
+This is one of very few pictures I know of showing a CJ-3B Jeep in service with the U.S. Army.

 Military Policeman Joe Gillam was photographed beside his CJ-3B in Massawa, Ethiopia (now in Eritrea) in 1965.
 Joe recalls, "I was stationed in Asmara, Ethiopia from 1964 to 1968.
 At the time there were about 10,000 U.S. forces there, representing all four branches of the service."
 (Note: see Eritrea beside the Red Sea on a map of Northern Africa and the Middle East, 240K JPEG).